Published 2026-04-09

 Quit Smoking Benefits Timeline — What Happens to Your Body When You Stop

-20 minutes after your last cigarette: Your heart rate and blood pressure begin to drop back to normal levels.
-The constriction caused by nicotine on your blood vessels starts to relax.
+20 minutes: Your heart rate and blood pressure begin to drop back to normal levels.
+The vasoconstriction caused by nicotine on your blood vessels starts to relax.
+This is the first measurable physiological change after quitting.

 8 hours: Carbon monoxide levels in your blood drop by half, and oxygen levels return to normal.
 Carbon monoxide from cigarette smoke binds to hemoglobin in place of oxygen — removing that competition means your blood can carry more oxygen to your organs.